gdbroman/broman.blog/_posts/2021/2021-01-07-forget-what-its-called.md

 permalink: forget-what-its-called
 ---

-Whenever someone says *"I'm an aspiring X",* it's a sign that X is probably something they shouldn't do.
-It tells you that they place value on the label (or signaling their valuing of the label) as supposed to the craft itself.
+Whenever someone says *"I'm an aspiring X",* it's time to get a bit wary.
+It's a sign that X is probably something they shouldn't do.
+That they place value on the label - or are trying to signal their *valuing of* the label - as supposed to the craft itself.

 I think we tend to know what we're meant to do, it's just that sometimes we don't like the answer.
 The real answer is often uncomfortable - maybe not as convenient as we'd hoped.
 So we replace it with something more culturally hip.